A story of discovery

-I would like to finish this blog post by asking your help: if you read or study documents of the archive and gain any new insights, recall anecdotes, have additional background knowledge that complements available information, or realise that you hold any additional documents that might help to fill remaining gaps, please be so kind to contact email@example.com and let us know – as a contribution to the wider understanding of the history of our society and field in general.
+I would like to finish this blog post by asking your help: if you read or study documents of the archive and gain any new insights, recall anecdotes, have additional background knowledge that complements available information, or realise that you hold any additional documents that might help to fill remaining gaps, please be so kind to contact email@example.com and let us know – it will be a helpful contribution to the wider understanding of the history of our society and field in general.

 British Society of Developmental Biology (BSDB) (1984).
 European Developmental Biology Congress (abstracts).
 J Embryol Exp Morphol Suppl.
 1, 1-271 – [LINK]